 From a feared outlook now the eunuch was now just a humorous content subjected to smiles and laughter.

 Did the laughter pierce his heart?
 Did the smiles hurt his emotions?
 What wrong desire had he expressed that immersed the coach into an ocean of laughter and glee?

-I felt a deep introspection within me as few questions emerged out of my mind, heart and soul seeking conscious awakening.
+I felt a deep introspection within me as few questions emerged out of my mind, heart, and soul seeking conscious awakening.

 ‘Who am I in this universe?
 What right do I have to analyze anyone else?
 Why cannot a eunuch have a desire?
-Are desires limited to only male and females?
+Are desires limited to only males and females?
 Is it a sin to have a desire?
 Can everyone speak out their desires in public and gain respect?
 Was the honesty of the eunuch not worth appreciating?
 Why can we not move ahead and accept the human soul only on basis of integrity and love?
 Are we still limited to the old definitions of society?
-Can we not look for a change, a transformation of old guarded rules of society into the new dwelling place of equality and harmony?’
+Can we not look for a change, a transformation of old guarded rules of society into a new dwelling place of equality and harmony?’

 The eunuch was counting the coins to check if the collected amount is sufficient to fulfill the expressed desire.

 I do not know what made me stand up and walk up to the eunuch.
-I looked in the desirous eyes as if the language connected us and said, “The price for your haircut may be around two hundred rupees excluding your daily living tips.”
+I looked in the desirous eyes as if the language connected us and said, “The price for your haircut maybe around two hundred rupees excluding your daily living tips.”

 I opened up my wallet and placed two notes of hundred rupees in the asking hand and said, “Fulfill your desire, have your haircut.”

 That moment and never again, will I forget the smile on her lips and blessings in her eyes.

 There was a silence in the coach, eyes upon me and the eunuch.
 I was looked up to by the ladies for not offering some extra money but for understanding the feelings of a human being.